 - Earning points with all of your reward programs

 - Storing personal information

 Can I use a digital wallet to get cash from an ATM?

-Yes, you can use a cardless ATM to get cash using your digital wallet and your smartphone.
+Yes, you can use a cardless ATM to get cash using your mobile wallet and your smartphone.
 But the technology is relatively new, which means that you won’t be able to get cash from all ATMs — you’ll want to look for a machine with the contactless symbol.

 For more information, read our guide to cardless ATMs.

 - Security.
 Ensure that your digital wallet has a number of security measures in place such as encryption for every transaction, zero liability protection or insurance for your purchases.
 Safeguards should also be in place to only bill you once if you tap twice by mistake.
 Consider setting up a username, password and PIN.